BanafshehKarimian/ModalityPairing/README.md

-# CLIP-IT: CLIP-based Pairing of Histology Images with Privileged Textual Information
+# [WACV 2026] CLIP-IT: CLIP-based Pairing of Histology Images with Privileged Textual Information

 > **CLIP-IT** is a novel framework for enhancing histology image classification by **pairing vision data with external, unpaired text reports** using CLIP-based matching.
 It **trains a unimodal classifier with multimodal benefits** — without requiring text at inference time.